Daniel Ivankovich: Medical career

-As an orthopedic surgeon, Ivankovich treats patients regardless of their insurance status or ability to pay.
-He specializes in spine treatment, reconstruction of hips and knees, and fixing bones.

 While working at Cook County Hospital and after 20 years as a doctor, Ivankovich observed patients being ignored and waiting months or even years for surgeries and had difficulty getting basic orthopedic services, while their injuries worsened.
 One day while treating a 48-year-old woman with knee arthritis, he realized that fixing her knees would not fix her poverty issues, and he had the idea to start a clinic that would help bring the patient "from disability to functionality."
 In 2009, Ivankovich and his now-wife Karla Carwile founded the Chicago-based nonprofit OnePatient Global Health Initiative, with a mission to treat patients from all over Illinois who have musculoskeletal health disorders, regardless of their ability to pay and without prejudice.
 The initiative has three clinics around Chicago.
 The full-time staffers call themselves the Bone Squad, "a consortium of surgeons, primary-care doctors, and other medical professionals who treat the city's low-income population."
 The name was inspired by the television show The Mod Squad (1968–73).

 Ivankovich runs three OnePatient clinics in Chicago's most underserved areas.
 OnePatient does not turn away patients, and treats patients regardless of their ability to pay.
 From 2010 to 2015, OnePatient treated more than 100,000 uninsured or underinsured patients from troubled neighborhoods in Chicago, with the majority of the patients being poor, disabled and/or minorities.
 Ivankovich performs 600 to 800 surgical procedures per year.
 He has treated more than 200 victims of gun violence in Chicago.
 He also spends time helping aging local blues musicians navigate the healthcare system, providing many of them and their families with free care and financial assistance.
 On April 9, 2016, he gave a TEDx talk at Northwestern University titled Transforming Chicago: OnePatient at a Time, as part of the TEDxNorthwesternU event Beyond Boundaries.

 Ivankovich also founded the Chicago Musculoskeletal Initiative, which has a goal of making healthcare for the poor population in the US a basic human right.